PoisotLab/MS_network_els/els_networks.md

 interaction, prey or predator in food web and plant or pollinator/seed disperser in mutualistic interaction, do not provide the same links structure.
-For instance, closely related host tend to share parasites, while closely related parasites, because of competition for resources, tend to have different hosts [*ref*].
+For instance, closely related host tend to share parasites, while closely related parasites, because of competition for resources, tend to have different hosts species [*ref*].
 The conservatism of interactions is consequently unequal all over the network.
 Following the logic that closely related species interact with the same group of species, @reze09cmf shown that phylogenetic structure of ecological